What Is a Math Video Explainer App?

 Who They're For

-- Students needing quick, visual solutions for homework
+- Students needing quick visual solutions for scanned problems

 Why We Love Them